Chocobois/choco-jam-template/README.md

 ## Deploying
 ### GitHub
-The repository is configured to automatically deploy to Github Pages, you just have to change a setting on the repository to deploy from a branch and set the deploy branch to `gh-pages`.
+The repository is configured to automatically deploy to Github Pages, you just have to set `GitHub Actions` as the Build and Deployment source setting in the repo Pages settings.

 It will also create new downloads under releases.
 ### Itch